Accounting Principles

 5. Materiality: This principle states that only information that is important to users of the financial statements should be included.
 Immaterial information can be omitted or aggregated with other information.

-1. Universality: The primary characteristic of accounting principles is their universal acceptance.
+1. Universality: The primary characteristic of accounting principle is their universal acceptance.
 In all aspects of accounting practices, they are always proven to be true and acceptable to everyone.

-2. Objectivity: One of the key features of universally accepted accounting principles is objectivity.
+2. Objectivity: One of the key features of universally accepted accounting principle is objectivity.
 Accounting policies must be unbiased in all respects.

 3. Adaptability: Accounting is a dynamic science.
 With social and economic developments, accounting principles must have the characteristic of changing according to the demands of the time.